Another period of blog neglect. Another lonely tear shed by a forgotten Tonka truck resting at the bottom of a toy chest.

 The last time I got wrapped up in a good musical mystery was when an album called L’Amour hit the streets in 2014.
 It wasn’t a new album.
 It had been recorded all the way back in 1983, written and performed by a man named Randall Wulff who called himself Lewis.

-When L’Amour first gained a wider audience after existing for decades as an obscure self-funded private press LP, some listeners made comparisons to Arthur Russell.
+When L’Amour first gained a wider audience after existing for decades as a self-funded private press LP, some listeners made comparisons to Arthur Russell.
 I can sort of hear it, maybe, a little, but I think there’s a fundamental difference between the two artists.
 Arthur sang softly to pull you closer.
 Lewis sounds more like he’s trying to keep his heart hidden at the same time he’s holding it out for you to see.
 Most of his lyrics are impossible to decipher.
 The harder you squint to try and see him, the less sure you are that he’s there at all.

 L’Amour is an album out of time.
 It doesn’t sound much like anything else that was recorded in the 1980s, or in any other decade.
 You’ve got Lewis playing piano and acoustic guitar and mumbling his lyrics in his strange whisper-croon, and then you’ve got someone named Philip Lees (a mystery himself, and maybe a pseudonym invented to make it look like more than a one-man operation) playing a synthesizer that sounds like it has a malfunctioning pitch wheel.
 It’s as if one of the background characters in Oliver Stone’s film Wall Street stumbled into a recording studio after a little too much cocaine and the microphones captured his dark night of the soul.